kee-67/juanitahaxx-modified/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/d9289d9d-60a8-4351-b72e-b456a8af6cdb" />

 # Chatgpt was used for the documentation.
-Not bothering to write any
+Some stuff may be wrong
 ---

 # Getting Started